Need an ITIN? Get Your ITIN Here!

 ITIN’s that have not been used on a federal tax return at least once in the last three years will no longer be valid for use on a tax return unless renewed by the taxpayer.

-In addition, ITINs issued prior to 2013 that have been used on a federal tax return in the last three years will need to be renewed starting this fall, and the IRS is putting in place a rolling renewal schedule to assist taxpayers.
-Before proceeding further with the renewal process, knowing how to apply for ITIN makes sense.
+Besides, ITINs issued before 2013 that have been used on a federal tax return in the last three years will need to be renewed starting this fall, and the IRS is putting in place a rolling renewal schedule to assist taxpayers.
+Before proceeding further with the renewal process, knowing how to apply for ITIN number makes sense.

 If taxpayers have an expired ITIN and don’t renew before filing a tax return next year, they could face a refund delay and may be ineligible for certain tax credits, such as the Child Tax Credit and the American Opportunity Tax Credit, until the ITIN is renewed.